-Inspired by the success of the UK Research Software Engineer Association, there are active plans to start an Australian Chapter of the RSE Association.
+Inspired by the success of the UK Research Software Engineer (RSE) Association, there are active plans to start an Australian Chapter of the RSE Association.

 Together with international bodies and support from national organisations including ANDS, Nectar and RDS, the aim is to campaign for the recognition and adoption of the RSE role within academia, alongside the need for appropriate reward and career opportunities for RSEs.
 This will include regular events to allow RSEs to meet, exchange knowledge and collaborate.